KhronosGroup/glTF-Blender-IO/docs/io_gltf2.rst

 Format
    Output format and embedding options.
 Binary is most efficient, but JSON (embedded or separate) may be easier to edit later.

+   :glTF Binary (``.glb``): Exports a single file, with all data packed in
+           binary form.
+Most efficient and portable, but more difficult to edit later.
+   :glTF Embedded (``.gltf``): Exports a single file, with all data packed in
+           JSON.
+Less efficient than binary, but easier to edit later.
+   :glTF Separate (``.gltf`` + ``.bin`` + textures): Exports multiple files,
+           with separate JSON, binary and texture data.
+Easiest to edit later.

 Selected Objects
    Export selected objects only.
 Apply Modifiers